bagustris/DL_PdM/README.md

 RMS, VAR, MAX, Peak, Skew, Kurt, Wavelet, Spectral Kurt, Spectral Skewness, Spectral Powder features are extracted from the input time series.

 ### Deep Learning Models
-Based on Keras, autoencoder and its variants, implementations of DBN, LSTM, Bi-directional LSTM and CNN models are provided
+Based on Keras, autoencoder and its variants, implementations of LSTM, Bi-directional LSTM and CNN models are provided

 ### Traditioanl Machine Learning Models
-SVR with two kernels (linear and rbf), Random Forest and Neural Network are provided.
+SVR with two kernels (linear and rbf), Random Forest, and Neural Network are provided.

 ### Main Test
-To replicate the results reported in paper (python 2.7)
+To replicate the results reported in the paper (python 3.6)
 ```
 pip install -r requirement
 python main_test.py
+python parselog.py
 ```
 The results will be stored in output.log.
-In addition, a python notebook file is provided to parse the raw log file for mean and std accuracies computing.
-And due to randomness, we run all of these models five times.
+In addition, a python notebook file is provided to parse the raw log file for mean and std accuracy computation.
+Due to randomness, we run all of these models five times.